 As a result, those stockbrokers, financial advisors or investment advisors who engaged in FOREX trading in the Swiss franc on their clients’ behalf which ultimately led to causing them to suffer substantial investment losses may be liable for such losses.
 If you are an investor that suffered losses in the Swiss Franc as a result of a risky FOREX trading strategy employed by your stockbroker, financial advisor or investment advisor, you may be able to recover those losses through arbitration or litigation.

-If you have suffered investment losses as a result of the surge in the Swiss Franc – whether through a hedge fund or other investment vehicle or as a result of your stockbroker or investment advisor’s FOREX trading strategy in your accounts – please contact Kons Law Offices at (312) 757-2272 for a FREE, NO OBLIGATION consultation to discuss your legal rights.
+If you have suffered investment losses as a result of the surge in the Swiss Franc – whether through a hedge fund or other investment vehicle or as a result of your stockbroker or investment advisor’s FOREX trading strategy in your accounts – please contact Kons Law Firm at (312) 757-2272 for a FREE, NO OBLIGATION consultation to discuss your legal rights.

-Kons Law Offices represents investors nationwide in FINRA arbitration, NFA arbitration as well as securities and commodities litigation matters.
+Kons Law Firm represents investors nationwide in FINRA arbitration, NFA arbitration as well as securities and commodities litigation matters.
 To learn more about the Firm’s financial services litigation and arbitration practice, please visit www.investmentlossattorney.com